Jackson LaCombe

-Jackson LaCombe (born January 9, 2001) is an American college ice hockey player for the University of Minnesota of the Big Ten Conference.
+Jackson Trevor LaCombe (born January 9, 2001) is an American professional ice hockey defenseman and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
+LaCombe was drafted 39th overall by the Ducks in the 2019 NHL entry draft.

 Playing career

 Amateur

 LaCombe attended Shattuck-Saint Mary's where he helped SSM win the 2016 USA Hockey Youth Tier I 14 U national championship.
 During his senior year in the 2018–19 season he set a school record for points by a defenseman with 89 points during the 2018–19 season.

 Collegiate

 LaCombe began his collegiate career for the Minnesota Golden Gophers during the 2019–20 season.
 During his freshman year he recorded three goals and ten assists in 37 games and led all Big Ten freshman defenseman with 61 blocked shots and ranked second in scoring.
 He was subsequently named to the Big Ten All-Freshman Team.

 During the 2020–21 season, in his sophomore year, he recorded four goals and 17 assists in 27 games.
 Following an outstanding season, he was named to the All-Big Ten First Team and named an AHCA Second Team All-American.